Retirement Savings Plans and Investment Funds

 Tufts University-Funded Retirement Plan – 401(a)

-If you do not make an investment election, your contribution will be invested into the Plan default, a Vanguard Target Date Fund.
+If you do not make an investment election, your contribution will be invested into the qualified default investment alternative for the Plan at Fidelity, a Vanguard Target Date Fund.

 You are 100% vested in the Tufts University-Funded Retirement Plan once you have completed three years of eligible service.